Sky seizes English Premier League rights back from Spark - NZ Herald

 A PremierLeaguePass isider estimted Bein paid $10m for 2016 to 2019 rights.

 It's likely the price has head sharply north since.
-The Premier league just jacked up its prize money to £176m for the winning 2021/22 team (from £153m last year.
-The 20th-placed team will still pocket an eye-watering £106m.
+The Premier league just jacked up its prize money to £176m for the winning 2021/22 team (from £153m last year).
+The 20th-placed team will still pocket an eye-watering £106m (from £98m).

 The UK government forced the EPL to rollover its current domestic rights deal.
 The league said the increases were fuelled by new overseas rights deals - including US broadcaster NBC, which AP reports tripled its payments to US$2.7b to secure a new six-year deal.